patleeman/VSNotes/README.md

   - tag1
   - tag2
 ---

-# Markdown goes here
+The rest of the document goes here
 ...
 ```

+VS Notes ships with a default YAML encoded snippet that it will insert on creation of a new note.

 ### Explorer View
 ![](https://github.com/patleeman/VSNotes/raw/master/img/vsnotes_view.png)

-New in 0.3.0 - VS Notes adds a tree view to the explorer.
+[New in 0.3.0] VS Notes adds a tree view to the explorer.

 Access your notes no matter what you're doing.
-This new treeview adds a quick way to access your tags or files at any time.
+This new treeview adds a quick way to access your tags or files at any time by placing a small window in your explorer (file bar) that displays your tags and the contents of your note folder.
+Now you don't have to navigate away from a project or open a new window to reference your notes.
+Quick and easy.

 # Settings
 Available settings